- Press 2 to speak to a representative

 Conversational AI platforms – better known as chatbots – have become the go-to technology for automating and scaling simple customer episodes.
 According to Gartner, by 2025, 30% of major enterprises will be utilizing conversational platforms for both customer service interactions and to improve employee effectiveness.
 These new platforms are projected to deliver annual savings of $8 billion by 2022.

-The adoption of conversational AI platforms reduce the need for separate hierarchical IVR systems, which are menu-based and are rarely used as a front end for business applications outside of the contact center.
+The adoption of conversational AI platforms will reduce the need for separate hierarchical IVR systems, which are menu-based and are rarely used as a front end for business applications outside of the contact center.
 A conversational AI platform can serve as the front end for all customer interactions: on the company website, via SMS, on social media platforms, or in other customer-facing applications.
 Using Machine Learning approaches to understand customer intent, these platforms have become increasingly conversational, allowing customers to have an open-ended dialogue or to make complex requests.
 While most conversational AI platforms began with a text-based focus, they are now adding speech – and increasingly vision – to their list of capabilities.
 These platforms are the channels of the future but in many cases, they will be built on existing IVR flows, using the customer journey insights gathered over many years.

-Challenges of Conversational IVR
+Conversational IVR transition challenges

 Although the advantages of shifting from legacy IVR to a conversational model are clear, the transition can be challenging.
 Company leadership must determine which elements of their self-service strategy – including digital, web, voice and visual channels – should be prioritized in order to achieve the greatest ROI.